Data Tables

 Table documents are a way of automatically mapping a table to a js object

 with named properties.
-Only vertical (VTable
+Only vertical (VTable) and horizontal (HTable) tables

 are supported for table documents.